Privacy Policy

 7.1 General information on cookies

-Cookies are small files that your browser creates automatically and that are stored on your IT system (laptop, tablet, smartphone, etc.) when you visit our website.
+We use cookies on our website.
+Cookies are small files that are automatically created by your browser and stored on your IT system (laptop, tablet, smartphone or similar) when you visit our website.

-The use of cookies serves to make the use of our website more pleasant for you.
-For example, we use so-called session cookies to recognize that you have already visited individual pages of our website.
-These are automatically deleted after you leave our site.
+The use of cookies helps us make it more convenient for you to use our website.
+For example, we use session cookies to detect whether you have already visited individual pages on our website.
+These are erased automatically when you leave our website.

-In addition, we also use temporary cookies to optimize user-friendliness, which are stored on your end device for a specified period of time.
-If you visit our site again to use our services, it is automatically recognized that you have already visited us and which entries and settings you have made so that you do not have to enter them again.
+In addition, we also use temporary cookies to optimise user-friendliness, which are stored on your end device for a specific period of time.
+If you visit our site again to use our services, it is automatically recognised that you have already been with us and which entries and settings you have made so that you do not have to enter them again.

-On the other hand, we use cookies to statistically record the use of our website and to evaluate our offer for you for the purpose of optimization.
-These cookies enable us to automatically recognize that you have already visited our website when you visit it again.
+We also use cookies to statistically record the use of our website and to evaluate our offer for you for the purpose of optimisation.
+These cookies enable us to automatically recognise that you have already visited our website when you visit it again.
 The cookies set in this way are automatically deleted after a defined period of time.
-The respective storage duration of the cookies can be found in the settings of the consent tool used.
+The respective storage period of the cookies can be found in the settings of the consent tool used.

 7.2 Borlabs Cookie (Consent Management Tool)